Why are My Hardwood Floors Suddenly Slippery

 Why Is My Floor Still Slippery After Mopping?

 The floor may still be slippery after mopping due to residue left behind by the cleaning solution.
-Make sure to thoroughly rinse the floor after mopping to remove any leftover residue.
+Make sure to thoroughly rinse the floor after mopping to remove any leftover residue, or switch to a no-rinse, pH-neutral cleaner.
 Additionally, check if the floor is sealed properly, as an inadequate seal can cause the floor to remain slippery.

 How Do I Keep My Wood Floor From Slipping?

 To prevent your wood floor from slipping, use non-slip rug pads, apply anti-slip adhesive tapes, and place furniture pads under legs.
 Keep the floor clean and dry to avoid slippery surfaces.
-Avoid using slick cleaning products and consider applying a non-slip floor finish.
+Avoid wax-based or oil-based cleaning products and consider applying a genuine non-slip floor finish.

 Why Is My Laminate Floor Suddenly Slippery?